City-of-Turku/meter-machine-vision-web-app/README.md

 - `AZURE_OPENAI_API_KEY`
 - `AZURE_OPENAI_DEPLOYMENT_NAME`
 - `AZURE_OPENAI_API_VERSION`
+- `OPENAI_PROVIDER` this is optional, use either 'azure' or 'openai'.
+Default is azure.
+- `OPENAI_API_KEY` use this instead of azure key when using openai as provider.
+- `OPENAI_MODEL_NAME` use this instead of azure model name when using openai as provider.

 To enable the mock switch for debugging purposes, set a truthy value for the following environment variable: